zextras/tech-doc/source/_includes/_upgrade/checklist-cb.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-NC-SA-4.0

-.. warning:: Starting with version **23.6**, the Single-Server installation of |product| is **not supported** anymore.
-If you have a Single-Server Installation, you must add a few Nodes to your installation and redistribute the Roles on them, to ensure you continue to productively use |product|.

 The upgrade to |version| impacts the following *Roles* or packages, which require some manual interaction during the procedure.